smfirdaus/smfirdaus.github.io/_pages/home.md

 This site is my digital space to share notes, ideas, and projects — ranging from flow measurement and auditing, to wellness habits and explorations in technical analysis.

 I’m working on being more active here after years of dormancy (hello, 2013 GitHub account!).
-My goal is to write and share consistently — aiming for one post a week — and to grow this space into a friendly, searchable knowledge base.
+My goal is to write and share consistently and to grow this space into a friendly, searchable knowledge base.

 🔎 Check out my [resume](link)
 📬 Feel free to reach out via GitHub or LinkedIn